Boeing B-17 Flying Fortress, Athenry, Galway, January 15th, 1943

 in Athenry on Saturday, December 6th, 2003 when he recalled the

-local response to the emergency.
+local response to the emergency landing.
+A memorial tree

 Local man Paul Browne has written a great deal on the subject